 The researchers found that 385 study participants had a normal gait pattern, 65 had "neurological gait," and 73 had abnormal gait due to bone and joint disease (such as osteoarthritis).
 On the CDR scale: 175 participants were classified CDR 0, 287 as CDR 0.5, 44 as CDR 1, 20 as CDR 2, and 2 as CDR 3.
 (CDR 0 is considered normal, CDR .5 = very mild dementia, with dementia severity increasing to CDR 3 = severe dementia.)
 They also found that MRI-measured atrophy of the entorhinal cortex - a section of the brain that functions as a hub in a widespread network for memory and navigation - was significantly correlated with gait velocity.

 "Our research found that gait velocity was significantly decreased as the severity of dementia symptoms increased," said Meguro.
 "Gait should no longer be considered a simple, automatic, motor activity that is independent of cognition.
 They are linked."

-*News Release by Alzheimer's Association: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Alzheimer's Association).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.